 Humam Sakhnini '01

-Humam Sakhnini is the Chief Financial Officer of King Digital Entertainment, Ltd. Prior to this role, he served as Chief Strategy and Talent Officer at Activision Blizzard, the world’s largest independent publisher of Interactive Entertainment, where he oversaw corporate strategy, M&A activities and new business development.
+Prior to his role as President of King Digital Entertainment, Ltd, Humam Sakhnini served as their Chief Financial Officer and Chief Strategy Officer where he oversaw corporate strategy, M&A activities and new business development.

-Prior to joining Activision Blizzard, Humam was a partner with McKinsey & Company’s Global Media and Entertainment Practice, based in New York.
-While at McKinsey, he served senior executives at the world’s leading media companies, and was focused on strategy, marketing, and sales transformation.
+Humam was a partner with McKinsey & Company’s Global Media and Entertainment Practice, based in New York.
+While at McKinsey, he served senior executives at the world’s leading media companies and was focused on strategy, marketing, and sales transformation.
 Humam’s work blended long term business strategy with actionable operating plans to deliver bottom-line impact for his clients.